ahoymarcus/nextjs-myjs-tech-blog/articles/usability-overview-2022-02-24.md

 ### Introduction

-According to the article from Jakob Nielsen, [Usability 101: Introduction to Usability](https://www.nngroup.com/articles/usability-101-introduction-to-usability/), **Usability** is a quality attribute from software engineering to assesses `how easy user interfaces are to use`.
+According Jakob Nielsen's article, [Usability 101: Introduction to Usability](https://www.nngroup.com/articles/usability-101-introduction-to-usability/), **Usability** is a quality attribute from software engineering to assess `how easy user interfaces are to use`.

-And then, it continues saying that the word **usability** can also be used to refers the methods for improving ease-of-use during the design process.
+And author goes on saying that the word **usability** can also be used to refers the methods for improving ease-of-use during the design process.

-So, usability has in its definition 05 quality components that are implied:
+So, usability has in its definition 05 qualities components that are implied:

 1. **Learnability**: focuses on the easeness for the users to accomplish basic tasks from the first time they encounter some design.
 2. **Efficiency**: it focuses on the practicability of some design, measuring the quickness for the user to perform a known task.